Available Saildocs Grib Data

 CLOUDS (Total cloud cover)

-Note, however, that forecast accuracy becomes increasingly speculative after 4-6 days.
+Note, however, that forecast accuracy for any model becomes increasingly speculative after 4-6 days.

 A typical request could be: